-- 1. For more information about Bluetooth headset support, see "Bluetooth" on page 66. - 2.
+- For more information about Bluetooth headset support, see "Bluetooth". - 2.
 When the default (Speaker) audio mode is being used, if a USB headset is connected, or when Bluetooth is enabled and a Bluetooth headset is paired, the phone automatically switches the audio mode to Headset/Speaker.
-For instructions on how to manually override the audio mode, see "Audio Mode" on page 80.
+For instructions on how to manually override the audio mode, see "Audio Mode".